The Short Answer

 Some older readers, hotel desks, and certain state systems still pull from the magnetic stripe.
 The magstripe carries a smaller, swipe-based version of the same identity data across its tracks.
 A card that scans cleanly on a barcode reader can still fail a swipe if the magstripe is blank or encoded incorrectly, which is why a single card sometimes passes at one venue and fails at the next.

 The practical takeaway is that "scannable" is not one feature.
 A card has to satisfy whichever layer the venue happens to read, and high-traffic venues increasingly read both.
+Which state the card claims feeds into this too, because the encoding and the current template have to match.
+For what actually makes a card scannable, see scannable fake IDs, and for how state choice factors in, see the best state to choose.

 Why the Cheapest Fakes Fail Instantly